Windows Hello Fingerprint Not Working: The Fix Ladder

 You’re in this zone if Biometric devices still doesn’t show in Device Manager, or it throws Code 10, 19, or 43 on a clean install.

 Check BIOS first.
 Reboot, tap the key that opens setup for your machine (F1 for Lenovo ThinkPad, F2 for Dell, F10 for HP, Esc then F10 on most others), and look under Security or I/O Port Access for a Fingerprint Sensor entry.
-If it’s set to Disabled, that’s a five-second fix.
+If it’s set to Disabled, re-enable it.

 If it’s enabled and Windows still can’t see the device, you have a hardware fault.
 Most fingerprint sensors are soldered to the daughterboard or palm rest and aren’t user-replaceable on modern laptops.
-The repair tends to cost more than it’s worth on machines older than three years.
+The repair can cost more than it’s worth on older machines.

 Your PIN still works, so the laptop isn’t bricked.
 You’ve just lost the convenience.